Austintown man receives sentence in child porn case

-YOUNGSTOWN, Ohio (WKBN) — An Austintown man who pleaded guilty late last year to child pornography charges was sentenced Tuesday to nine years in prison.
+YOUNGSTOWN, Ohio (WYTV) — An Austintown man who pleaded guilty late last year to child pornography charges was sentenced Tuesday to nine years in prison.

 Judge R. Scott Krichbaum handed down the sentence to Robert Basic, Jr., 44, who entered guilty pleas in November to seven counts of pandering obscenity involving a minor.